-The techniques that are currently used to cool patients in clinical trials cause them to shiver.
+The techniques that are currently used to cool patients in clinical trials of therapeutic hypothermia cause them to shiver.
 This has the opposite effect to what was intended (cooling) and may have limited the success of hypothermia as a treatment for stroke in clinical trials to date.

 Recent research has shown that certain drugs can trigger torpor, even in animals that don’t naturally go into this state.
 Researchers hope that we may be able to harness the protective effects of torpor to develop new treatments for ischaemic stroke.

-However, several key questions still need answering before the effects of torpor can be used to develop new treatments for stroke.
+There are several important questions still need answering before the effects of torpor can be used to develop new treatments for stroke.
 This research aims to answer these questions: